 Should I Hire an Attorney?

 Attorney Aden Wilkie provides essential advice for all military-related cases.
 His extensive gathering of evidence, years of experience, and military background provide him with the tools to fight your case.
 If you’re a service member facing drugs charges, you need the Devil Dog Defender on your side.
-For a free consultation on your case, call 910-333-9626 today or visit our website to learn more.
+For a consultation on your case, call 910-333-9626 today or visit our website to learn more.

 Located in Jacksonville, Wilkie serves the entire state of North Carolina as well as its surrounding states.
 He is also able to service any military installation located in the United States, but travel fees will apply.
 If you’re located at Fort Bragg, Camp Lejuene, or any other military installation, get the Devil Dog Defender on your side today.